MileHacker Logo

 Zurich Airport ZRH

 Zurich Airport (ZRH), also known as Kloten Airport, serves as Switzerland's largest international airport and your main gateway to the city.
-It is a well-organized and modern facility, consistently ranks among the best airports in the world.
-ZRH is a central point for SWISS International Air Lines, Switzerland's flag carrier, which has extensive routes globally.
-Numerous other international airlines operate flights straight to Zurich from main urban centers across North America, Europe, Asia, and the Middle East.
+It is a well-organized and modern facility, consistently ranks among the best airports on the planet.
+ZRH is a major hub for SWISS International Air Lines, Switzerland's flag carrier, which has extensive routes globally.
+Numerous other international airlines operate direct flights to Zurich from main urban centers across North America, Europe, Asia, and the Middle East.

 Flight Availability & Price